 We currently conduct research activities through Pangu BioPharma Limited, in collaboration with the Hong Kong University of Science and Technology.
-Additionally, we have conducted clinical trials in the European Union (EU) and in Australia and may conduct future clinical trials internationally.
-Our partner, Kyorin, conducted an efzofitimod Phase 1 clinical trial in healthy volunteers in Japan.
+Additionally, we have conducted clinical trials in the EU and in Australia and may conduct future clinical trials internationally.
+Our partner, Kyorin, conducted an efzofitimod Phase 1 clinical trial in healthy volunteers in Japan, and plans to join our EFZO-FIT[TM] study, a global Phase 3 clinical trial designed to enroll 264 subjects at multiple centers in North America, Europe and Japan.
 If any of our product candidates are approved for commercialization outside of the United States, we expect to either use our own sales organization or selectively enter into agreements with third parties to market our products on a worldwide basis or in more limited geographical regions, as with Kyorin and efzofitimod in Japan.
-We are, and we expect that we will continue to be, subject to a variety of risks related to international operations, including, but not limited to: different regulatory requirements for approval of drugs and biologics in foreign countries; reduced or uncertain protection for intellectual property; unexpected changes in tariffs, trade barriers and regulatory requirements; economic weakness, including inflation, or political instability in particular foreign economies and markets; compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; foreign currency fluctuations, which could result in reduced revenues, and other obligations incident to doing business in another country; and the global impacts of the ongoing COVID-19 pandemic.
+We are, and we expect that we will continue to be, subject to a variety of risks related to international operations, including, but not limited to: different regulatory requirements for approval of drugs and biologics in foreign countries; reduced or uncertain protection for intellectual property; unexpected changes in tariffs, trade barriers and regulatory requirements; economic weakness, including economic slowdowns, recessions, inflation, rising interest rates and tightening of credit markets, or political instability in particular foreign economies and markets, including as a result of the conflict in Ukraine; compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; foreign currency fluctuations, which could result in reduced revenues, and other obligations incident to doing business in another country; and the global impacts of the ongoing COVID-19 pandemic.